-In week 49/2019, the weekly percentage of sentinel specimens positive for influenza crossed the 10% threshold, signalling the beginning of the seasonal epidemic.
+In week 49/2019, the weekly percentage of sentinel specimens positive for influenza crossed the 10% threshold, signalling the beginning of the seasonal epidemic in the EU/EEA countries.
 Influenza viruses circulated at high levels between weeks 52/2018 and 12/2019 (based on proportions of 40% and above of sentinel specimens testing positive for influenza virus).
 The percentage of positive specimens peaked at 62% in week 7/2019 and influenza activity returned to baseline levels in week 17/2019 (Figures 1 and 2).